MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 > ROMI = ( Incremental margin − Marketing investment ) / Marketing investment

-The incremental margin is of course a critical measurement as without it, we can't calculate returns.
-Consider this simplistic example:
+The concept of incremental margin is critical piece within our measurement.
+You want to calculate returns that were directly driven by Marketing, as opposed to increases in revenues due to other influences such as seasonality.
+Let's spend a few seconds understanding incremental margins by considering this simplistic example:

 | Treatment group | Control group |
 |:------|:------|